 As the query points of the Nyquist shift rules are $1/4$ apart, if $x>12.25$, no query point of STNySR is to the right of~$x$ --- leading to a noise-only ``approximation'' of the derivative.

-It can be seen (blue median-line is positive) that for $x\le 12$, i.e., when there are at least~3 query points to the right of~$x$, STNySR gives at least as good an approximation of the derivative as ASPSR, in at least half of the cases.
+It can be seen (positive blue median points) that for $x\le 12$, i.e., when there are at least~3 query points to the right of~$x$, STNySR gives at least as good an approximation of the derivative as ASPSR, in at least half of the cases.
 It should be noted that the mean (not plotted) lies above the median, indicating that the advantage is, on average, substantial.

-For $x<9$, STNySR is roughly at least as good ASPSR in 99\% of the instances (positivity of the magenta 1st percentile line).
+For a considerable region of the parameter, STNySR is roughly at least as good ASPSR in 99\% of the instances (magenta 1st percentile data points hugging zero).

-\mypar Which (proper or not) shift rules are preferable in which parameter regions might be a topic of future research.
-The reader is invited to experiment with it the Pluto notebook\footnote{\texttt{\href{https://dojt.github.io/storage/nyquist/}{https://dojt.github.io/storage/nyquist/}}} to this end.
+\mypar Appendix~\ref{apx:numsim} has plots of the results of more numerical simulations.
+The reader should understand that the presented numerical results are preliminary, and that more refined and extensive numerical simulations and statistical analysis are necessary for a comprehensive comparison of the methods.
+In particular, which (proper or not) shift rules are preferable in which parameter regions when the parameter values are constrained to an interval might be a topic of future research.